 C) Basis Boost

 Projects that meet one of the following criteria below are eligible for a Boost under the Code.
-However, in no cases can an Application request an Allocation of Tax Credits based on a Boost or in excess of the limits contained in Section IV D below.
+In no cases can an Application request an Allocation of Tax Credits based on a Boost or in excess of the limits contained in Section IV D below.

 Code Provided Basis Boost - 9% and 4% Tax Credit Projects